top of page

 1 | Seek out locally-made goods

-'Shop local' has become a popular initiative in the past few years, and we are certainly onboard.
-Whether you're seeking classic gifts, culinary goods, or experiences, sourcing local will help support small businesses while also reducing your footprint by avoiding long-haul shipping.
+‘Shop local’ has become a popular trend in the past few years, and we are certainly onboard.
+Whether you’re seeking classic gifts, culinary goods, or experiences, sourcing local will help support small businesses while also reducing your footprint by avoiding long-haul shipping.

-In the quest for the most unique gifts for your loved ones, our favourite go-to is Indigenous arts and crafts.
-Intricate jewellery, elaborate carvings, beauty products and so much more - these goods tell a story from your region.
-They are typically made with local materials, and using methods passed down through generations.
-Be sure to do your research and find a reputable shop, like the Squamish Lil'wat Cultural Centre in Whistler, the U'Mista Cultural Centre in Alert Bay, and the I-Hos Gallery in Courtenay (offers shipping).
+Be sure to do your research and find a reputable shop, like the Squamish Lil’wat Cultural Centre in Whistler, the U’Mista Cultural Centre in Alert Bay, and the I-Hos Gallery in Courtenay (offers shipping).

 Check out Destination Indigenous for similar gift ideas.